 Leave The Clippings

-Leave clippings, after mowing, on the lawn.
+Leave grass clippings, after mowing, on the lawn.
 The clippings will break down to provide nutrients for the grass.

 Water Less but Deep

-Seed early fall or spring with a mix of grasses.
+Seed in early fall or spring with a mix of grasses.
 Restore bare spots with a combination of seed and composted soil.